Open-Telecoms-Data/open-fibre-data-standard/docs/primer/openfibredatastandard.md

 # The Open Fibre Data Standard

+This page provides an introduction to the Open Fibre Data Standard (OFDS), the reasons for using it and what OFDS data looks like.

 ## What is the Open Fibre Data Standard?

-The Open Fibre Data Standard (OFDS) is a data standard for the publication of open fibre data.
+The Open Fibre Data Standard is a data standard for the publication of open fibre data.
 It describes what data to publish about fibre optic networks in order to meet a range of use cases and how to structure and format that data for publication and use.

 The OFDS provides:
 - A common structured data model, including a schema, codelists, definitions and rules that need to be followed.